-Everything You Need to Know About Low-Dose CT Lung Cancer Screening
+Everything You Need to Know About Low-Dose CT Lung Cancer Scans

 By Michael Ebright, MD, Director, Thoracic Surgery at Stamford Hospital, Michael A. Bernstein, MD, and Melissa Ronk, RN, OCN

 Interested in Lung Cancer Screening?

 If you think you meet the criteria for lung cancer screening, bring the Lung Cancer Screening Prescription Form to your physician.

 For additional questions, please contact Melissa Ronk, RN, OCN, at 203-276-CARE.
 Press 3.

 The key to surviving lung cancer is finding it early, when it is easier to treat.
 Lung cancer screening with low-dose CT (LDCT) has been shown to save lives.
 Here are the most common questions and answers when it comes to lung screening.

 1. What is the goal of Low-Dose CT lung screening?

 The goal of LDCT lung cancer screening is to save lives.
 Without LDCT lung screening, lung cancer is usually not found until a person develops symptoms.
 At that point, the cancer becomes much harder to treat and is often incurable.

 2. Who should get an LDCT lung screening exam?